albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     | `base`    | `depth`  |
     | `height`  | `height` |

-1. Take two parameters the `side` and the `depth`.
+1. Takes two parameters the `side` and the `depth`.
 The following table shows the mapping between the properties and the parameters.

     | Parameter | Property |
     |-----------|----------|